-I would like to thank Adrian Silvescu who was one of the graduate students in my Developmental Robotics class in Fall 2005.
-Adrian was the first person to tell me about Ayer's book and how it might be relevant to the current debates in developmental robotics.
+The author would like to thank A. Silvescu who was one of the graduate students in my Developmental Robotics class in fall 2005.
+He was the first person to tell me about Ayer's book and its relevance to the current debates in developmental robotics.